openmcp-project/docs/docs/about/design/service-provider-design.md

 #### Platform Operator Facing

-A `ServiceProvider` defines a `ServiceProviderConfig` to enable platform operators to define managed service offerings in terms of the available feature set of a `DomainService`.
-E.g. tenant 1 can consume `ServiceProviderAPI` `Crossplane` via a `ServiceProviderConfig` `A` that enables the installation of Crossplane versions `v1` and `v2`, while tenant 2 is only able to consume `Crossplane` version `v1` via `ServiceProviderConfig` `B`.
+A `ServiceProvider` defines a `ServiceProviderConfig` that allows platform operators to specify managed service offerings based on the available feature set of a `DomainService`.
+For example, tenant 1 can consume the `ServiceProviderAPI` for `Crossplane` through a `ServiceProviderConfig` (i.e. `CrossplaneProviderConfig`) `A` that enables the installation of Crossplane versions `v1` and `v2`.
+In contrast, tenant 2 is restricted to consuming only `Crossplane` version `v1` through `CrossplaneProviderConfig` `B`.

 ```mermaid
 graph LR